casangi/casadocs/docs/tasks/task_tclean.rst

    to all the images found with the name given in the 'imagename' parameter of tclean and any extension.

-   The image history can be inspected using the task imhistory (see API), similarly as with other image analysis tasks.
+   The image history can be inspected using the task imhistory (`see API ../casatasks.rst`_), similarly as with other image analysis tasks.

    As a lower level interface, the image history can be also inspected and manipulated using CASA tools such as the image analysis tool